bowang-lab/MEDIQA-Chat-2023/data/paper/TaskB/human_eval/README.md

 # Human Evaluation

 This directory contains all the resources used in the human evaluation.
+Results for the human eval are also available in a Google sheet [here](https://docs.google.com/spreadsheets/d/1hDb5rvEGZnkHgYoXJFxtGqTswwCoxxH9kVZ3WcQadR8/edit?usp=sharing).

 Two files contain the model predictions from the best-performing model on the validation set, one for the fine-tuning-based approach and one for the in-context learning-based approach: